imagej/imagej.github.io/_pages/plugins/bigstitcher/icp-refinement.md

 The default stitching pipeline of BigStitcher will calculate a **translational alignment** of your images.
 In some cases, however, there might also be more complex transformations (such as rotations between tiles or scaling between channels due to **chromatic aberrations**) between the images.
 To account for such **affine transformations** between the images, we offer the possibility to **Refine the Alignment** using the **ICP (Iterative Closest Point)** algorithm combined with global optimization.

-{% include info-box content='The ICP algorithm assumes that the images are already roughly aligned.
+{% include notice icon="info" content='The ICP algorithm assumes that the images are already roughly aligned.
 You should therefore use it as a **last step** after stitching your dataset.' %}

 ## Simple refinement